wpilibsuite/frc-docs/source/docs/software/wpilib-tools/axon/introduction.rst

 For Windows users an installation of Windows Subsystem for Linux (WSL) is required and can be found here: `WSL Install <https://docs.microsoft.com/en-us/windows/wsl/install-win10>`__

 For Mac users, follow these instructions to increase Memory allowance to at least 6GBs of RAM.
-Instructions can be found here: `Mac Instructions <https://docs.docker.com/docker-for-mac/#resources>`__
+Instructions can be found `here <https://docs.docker.com/docker-for-mac/#resources>`__

 For Linux users, follow these instructions to complete the installation: `Ubuntu Instructions <https://docs.docker.com/engine/install/ubuntu/>`__